 Community Update - Health

-Due to the improvement in air quality around this fire, the Advice message issued on 12 April 2018 is continuing to remain downgraded to this Community Notification.
+Due to the improvement in air quality around this fire, the Advice message issued on 12 April 2018 is continuing to be downgraded to a Community Notification.

-The EPA will continue to monitor the air quality 24/7.
+The EPA will continue to monitor this fire 24/7.

 Smoke from peat fires is often more visible than smoke from bushfires due to larger amounts of water vapour.